Moira Smith, MD, MPH

 How many interviews should I go on?

 Go to every interview that you are offered.
 Medical education fellowships are competitive, and there are still not many programs.
-As long as you think you’d be happy there, you should go on the interview.
+As long as you think you’d be happy there, you should interview.

 PREPARING FOR FELLOWSHIP